Ahmed-Atmani/sChemeInterpreter/README.md

     1. Load put all primitives into env on startup

 1. **Rewrite Parser:**
+    1. Rethink how it could be implemented to easily allow modifications
     1. Enable excape characters (e.g. #\a becomes token instead of (vector \a))
     1. () should be (\*nothing\*) instead of a copy/reference to next